rudolph-ito/chily-games/README.md

 ## Debugging

-* Connect to the database with `docker-compose run --rm database psql -h database -p 5432 -U cyvasse-user` and enter password `test`
+* Connect to the database with `docker-compose run --rm postgres psql -h postgres -p 5432 -U chily-user` and enter password `test`